eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Data Chain Kit/page_adoption-view.md

 - access control through policies and contracts is done by the EDC
 - direct data exchange between supply-chain partners
 - business logic is being applied with an extension concept

+The recursive approach is based on a decentralized network in which only the next level of a relationship between two companies (one level down approach) is known.
+(Relationship: Customer - Supplier)
+1. Company OEM initiate request using a consumer application.
+2. Company (supplier) is identified on the next lower level - then a message is sent to the IRS instance of this supplier.
+3. After receiving the message on supplier level - the IRS determined the suppliers on the next lower level and also sends a message to the IRS instances of the suppliers.
+4. This is repeated until a leaf node (a company has no more suppliers or the company is not part of the C-X network) is reached.
+5. In this case the leaf node is responding with a message to the customer company.
+6. The IRS on customer company level receives and aggregates the messages from all requested supplier and responds again to the customer until OEM level is reached.
+7. OEM shows result of recursive investigation according to the given use case in consumer application.